 Knowing that her mother expected her, Lily headed straight up the stairs and into her mother’s private wing.
 The décor changed slightly.
 On both sides of the hallway, paintings of the Kasin family were intermixed with pastoral scenes of the surrounding countryside.
 Lily’s eyes were drawn to the scenes with her in them, usually as a little girl with so much promise before everything fell around her.
 At the far end of the hall was a single empty place by her mother’s library door; it would have been Lily’s when she took over the household, but a spinster couldn’t be the mistress of any family.

 Seeing the empty spot, she twisted her face in frustration and looked away.
-She continued down the hall with the thick carpet tugging at her toes with each step.
+She continued down the hall, the thick carpet tugging at her toes with each step.
 It was as if the woven were manifesting her mother’s desire not to see her daughter.

-After taking an effort to bring a smile to her lips, she knocked on the door.
+After making an effort to bring a smile to her lips, she knocked on the door.